 Randalstown: E. McCullough and M. Radcliffe have been encouraged by the good interest and attendance of some from the town.

 Chihuahua: Gilberto Torrens had twelve weeks of gospel meetings on the property where a hall is being built.
-Dan Harvey helped him for two of those weeks.
 God blessed His Word in the salvation of about six souls.

 Santiago: Marcus Cain, James Dyck, and a local brother are in their eighth week of gospel meetings, with several souls professing faith in Christ.
 On March 4th, five believers from the area obeyed the Lord in baptism.